AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Quick start/Get started with Tracing Analysis.md

     </dependency>
     ```

-3. Configure initialization parameters and create a Tracer object.
+3. Set initialization parameters and create a tracer.

-    A Tracer object can be used to create spans to record distributed operation times, transparently transmit data across machines using the Extract/Inject method, or set the current Span.
-The Tracer object is also configured with data such as the gateway address, local IP address, sample rate, and service name.
-You can adjust the sample rate to reduce the overhead due to upstream data.
+    A tracer can be used to create spans to record distributed operation time, transmit data across servers in pass-through mode by using the Extract or Inject method, or set the current span.
+The tracer also contains data such as the endpoint used for data reporting, local IP address, sample rate, and service name.
+You can adjust the sample rate to reduce the overhead that is caused by data reporting.

-    **Note:** I should be grateful if you would have `<endpoint>`replaces the link trace console cluster setup page of the respective client and region of the access point.
+    **Note:** Replace `<endpoint>` with the endpoint for your client and region.
+You can log on to the Tracing Analysis console and obtain the endpoint on the Access point information tab of the Cluster Configurations page.

     ```

-            // Replace manualDemo with the name of your application io.jaegertracing.Configuration config = new io.jaegertracing.Configuration("manualDemo"); io.jaegertracing.Configuration.SenderConfiguration sender = new io.jaegertracing.Configuration.SenderConfiguration(); // replace manualDemo with the <endpoint> name of the application that is sent by the access point of the corresponding client and region on the overview page of the console. withEndpoint("<endpoint>"); config.withSampler(new io.jaegertracing.Configuration.SamplerConfiguration().withType("const").withParam(1)); config.withReporter(new io.jaegertracing.Configuration.ReporterConfiguration().withSender(sender).withMaxQueueSize(10000)); GlobalTracer.register(config.getTracer());
+    // Replace manualDemo with your application name. io.jaegertracing.Configuration config = new io.jaegertracing.Configuration("manualDemo");
+    io.jaegertracing.Configuration.SenderConfiguration sender = new io.jaegertracing.Configuration.SenderConfiguration();
+    // Replace <endpoint> with the endpoint for your client and region.
+You can log on to the Tracing Analysis console and obtain the endpoint on the Access point information tab of the Cluster Configurations page. sender.withEndpoint("<endpoint>");
+    config.withSampler(new io.jaegertracing.Configuration.SamplerConfiguration().withType("const").withParam(1));
+    config.withReporter(new io.jaegertracing.Configuration.ReporterConfiguration().withSender(sender).withMaxQueueSize(10000));
+    GlobalTracer.register(config.getTracer());
     ```

 4. Record request data.